snd/mesa/README.md

 of a mohair-object.
 for this reason the mohair methods are not documented in this readme. consult the mohair documentation as well to get the full picture.

+mesa supports all methods supported by mohair with some additions. look into mohairs documentation to get the full picture of what's possible with mesa.

 **mohair powers mesa's `.where`